Helicity, linking and the distribution of null-homologous periodic orbits for Anosov flows: Linking numbers of knots and helicity

-Let $M$ be a closed oriented $3$-manifold.
+where $c_{S'-S}$ is the Poincar\'e dual of the the class in $H_2(M,\mathbb Z)$ defined by $S'-S$.
+However, one can avoid these choices by defining linking numbers via a linking form (determined by the Riemannian metric).

 First, we define a \textit{double form} on $M$ (see Section 7 of \cite{derham}).
 This is essentially a differential form whose coefficients are other differential forms, rather than smooth functions.
 Let $x^1,x^2,x^3$ be local co-ordinates in $U\subset M$, and $y^1,y^2,y^3$ in $U'\subset M.$ A differential form $\alpha$ of degree $p$, with coefficients which are differential forms of degree $q$, is represented for $x\in U$ by

 where each $\alpha_{i_1\ldots i_p}$ is represented for $y\in U'$ by

 where the $a_{i_1\ldots i_pj_1\ldots j_q}$ are smooth functions $U\times U'\to \R$.
 When defined in this way, we call $\alpha$ a double form, and write